 TIACA's transformation journey started in 2018 with a primary objective to make the Association financially sustainable and strong enough to take up the challenges requested and needed by its members in the long term.
-The second transformation priorformation program by the end of August 2020 with a revised governance structure and a fitter organizational set-up established.
+The second transformation prior-

 TIACA's Board of Directors has unanimously voted in favour of the plan to accelerate the move to the "new TIACA".
 The goal of this final stage of TIACA's transformation is to make the Association fit for its newly redefined purpose: